josmar-crwdstffng/angular/aio/content/guide/creating-libraries.md

 <div class="alert is-helpful">

 When you import something from a library in an Angular application, Angular looks for a mapping between the library name and a location on disk.
-When you install a library package, the mapping is in the `node_modules` folder.
+When you install a library package, the mapping is in the `node_modules` directory.
 When you build your own library, it has to find the mapping in your `tsconfig` paths.

 Generating a library with the Angular CLI automatically adds its path to the `tsconfig` file.